-- a) Subject to sub-clause 1.2.8 (b) below, all students who fail a module, shall have one opportunity to retrieve the failure, either by re-assessment (i.e. re-sitting the examination and/or resubmitting coursework) or repetition.
-Such opportunity shall be normally provided and taken within one year of the initial failure except when, for reasons of frequency of module delivery, the Academic Board or a delegated authority has agreed otherwise. - b) Where a student fails a module due to the failure of an internal hurdle, the mark shall be recorded as a fail for that module.
-If the student passes the module at resit stage, the mark will be capped at the pass mark as per 1.2.8 i. - c) Boards of Examiners shall determine whether a student shall be reassessed in or repeat a failed module.
-In normal circumstances Boards of Examiners will require reassessment unless repetition of the module is specifically justified (due to the nature of the module or the student's academic circumstances). - d) The following applies where students are to be re-assessed in a module: - i) The student is required to complete such further assessment as specified by the Board of Examiners so as to demonstrate achievement of the stated learning outcomes. - ii) The further assessment shall be taken at the next available opportunity. - iii) Re-assessment of a module as defined within these regulations does not carry additional tuition fee liability. - iv) Unjustified absence from the re-examination or failure to submit required work will be counted as a failure in the re-assessment and a mark of 0 shall be awarded as specified in Academic Duty to Attempt Assessment below. - v) The Student may be designated as an External Resit Student in which case he or she shall, subject to (i) -(iv) above, remain subject to University Legislation but shall only be entitled to access only such academic and other resources and facilities as the University shall from time to time determine. - e) The following applies where students are to repeat a module: - The student is required to attend all teaching sessions and to complete all the assessment requirements associated with the module in order to achieve the stated learning outcomes. - ii) The module should normally be repeated within one year of the initial failure.
+- a) Subject to sub-clause 1.2.8 (b) below, all students who fail a module shall have opportunities to retrieve the failure, either by re-assessment (i.e. re-sitting the examination and/or resubmitting coursework) or repetition.
+Such opportunity shall be normally provided and taken within one year of the initial failure except when, for reasons of frequency of module delivery, the Academic Board or a delegated authority has agreed otherwise. - b) Where a student fails a module as the minimum mark for an assessment has not been achieved, even though the overall mark is above the pass, the mark shall be recorded as a fail for that module.
+If the student passes the module at a resit stage, the mark will be capped at the pass mark as per 1.2.8 i. - c) Boards of Examiners shall determine whether a student shall be reassessed in or repeat a failed module.
+In normal circumstances Boards of Examiners will require reassessment unless repetition of the module is specifically justified (due to the nature of the module or the student's academic circumstances). - d) The following applies where students are to be re-assessed in a module: - The student is required to complete further assessment(s) as specified by the Board of Examiners to demonstrate achievement of the stated learning outcomes. - ii) The further assessment shall be taken at the next available opportunity. - iii) Re-assessment of a module, as defined within these regulations, does not carry additional tuition fee liability. - iv) Unjustified absence from the re-examination or failure to submit required work will be counted as a failure in the re-assessment, and a mark of 0 shall be awarded as specified in Academic Duty to Attempt Assessment below. - v) The student may be designated as an External Resit Student, in which case he or she shall, subject to (i) -(iv) above, remain subject to University Legislation but shall only be entitled to access only such academic and other resources and facilities as the University shall from time to time determine. - e) The following applies where students are to repeat a module: - i) The student is required to attend all teaching sessions and to complete all the assessment requirements associated with the module in order to achieve the stated learning outcomes. - ii) The module should normally be repeated within one year of the initial failure.